-Kale seems to be a love it or hate it kind of a green.
+Kale seems to be a love-it-or-hate-it kind of green.
 For some, the curly leaves speak of raw salads, hearty bean soups, and green smoothies to come.
 For others ... not so much.
 Or maybe you just need the right dish to make you fall in love.

-There are two main kinds that we commonly find in the markets: curly leafed and dino kale.
-Curly leafed kale looks stuck a finger in an electric socket.
-The bright green leaves are sometimes curled so tightly it can be hard to chop them.
+Curly leafed kale is probably the first thing that comes to mind when you think of kale.
+The bright-green leaves are sometimes curled so tightly it can be hard to chop them.
 This kind of kale tends to have a bright, peppery flavor that can become quite bitter.

-Dino kale goes by many names.
-Among them are dinosaur kale, cavolo nero, black kale, and tuscan kale.
+Tuscan kale goes by many names.
+Among them are dinosaur kale, cavolo nero, and black kale.
 This kale has longer spear-like leaves with a pebbled appearance and a dark, mottled green color.
-Its flavor is deep and earthy, less bitter than curly leafed with an almost nutty sweetness (or so I've found).
+Its flavor is deep and earthy — it's less bitter than curly leafed, with an almost-nutty sweetness.

 I've also seen a third kind of kale, Russian Red, popping up here and there at farmers markets and the more gourmet natural food stores.
 This kale has flat, fringed leaves that resemble oak leaves or large arugula leaves.
 The few times I've had it, I'm reminded of the outer leaves of a cabbage.
 They're sweet and mild but with an edge of pepperiness.

 5 Great Kale Recipes to Try

 What dish made you fall in love with kale?